by Cross Country Nova Scotia Staff, July 1, 2020

 Provincial Team Coach – 12 Years

-Since 2008, Murray has been head coach for the Nova Scotia Cross-Country Ski Team, a year-round competitive program.
+Since 2007, Murray has been head coach for the Nova Scotia Ski Team, a year-round competitive program.
 Murray has coached at three Canada Winter Games (2011, 2015 & 2019), in addition to supporting athletes at annual races including provincials, Eastern Canadian Championships, and Nationals.

-Nova Scotia ski team at 2020 Provincials.
-Murray (far right).
+Coach Murray along with the Nova Scotia ski team at Provincials.

 Home Club – North Highlands Nordic